 - Maternal age 35 years or older at delivery

-- Contraindications for invasive prenatal testing, such as placenta prevaria, risk of miscarriage, HBV infection etc.
+- Contraindications for invasive prenatal testing, such as placenta prevail, risk of miscarriage, HBV infection, etc.

 - History of a prior pregnancy with a chromosomal abnormality

-- Fetal ultrasonographic findings indicating an increased risk of T21, T18 or T13
+- Fetal ultrasonographic findings indicate an increased risk of T21, T18 or T13

 - Requires reassurance following previous screening result